Aredhele/Ordinal-Engine/Engine/Documentation/CodingStandard/CodingStandard.md

     ```

 #### Const correctness <div id="ConstCorrectness"></div>
-The *const-correctness* est necessary and strongly encouraged because it makes the code more robust, more clear
+The *const-correctness* is necessary and strongly recommended because it makes the code more robust, clearer
 and even more optimized without any drawback.
 * Methods that doesn't modify the object state should be mark as const : int Foo() const;
 * Methods that returns a read only reference should mark their return value as const : const Bar& Foo() const;